aneiriondo/ices-taf-wiki/Bib-entries.md

 2. URL starting with `http://`, `https://`, or `ftp://`, identifying a file to download.

-3. Relative path starting with `initial`, identifying the location of a file or directory provided by the user.

-4. Special value `file` or `folder`, indicating that the metadata key points to a file or folder location.

-5. Special value `script`, indicating that a bootstrap data script should be run to fetch data files from a web service.
+3. Special value `script`, indicating that a bootstrap script should be run to fetch files from a web service.
 The metadata key is used both to identify the script `bootstrap/key.R` and target directory `bootstrap/data/key`.

+4. Relative path starting with `initial`, identifying the location of a file or directory provided by the user.

+5. Special value `file` or `folder`, indicating that the metadata key points to a file or folder location.

 ## Model settings